Tampa Bay Rays

 Kevin Cash: In his fifth year as skipper of the Rays, his hometown team, ex-catcher Cash is developing a reputation as an out-of-the-box strategist, at least as far as pitching goes.
 In addition to popularizing the "opener," the Rays have opted to use the starting rotation concept as more of a mild suggestion than a strict rule.
 Both last year and this Cash has not had a steady starting five to use anyway, as injuries have been plentiful, and it's an interesting way to go when you don't have confidence in your starters (this is different from what the Mariners and other teams have done with the opener "stratagem" in that the M's still use the ostensible starter every turn for as long as he can go).

-The Rays are here on "players weekend," when teams wear different jerseys with more playful player-chosen nicknames on the back.
+The Rays will participate, of course, in "players weekend" August 23-25, when teams wear different jerseys with more playful player-chosen nicknames on the back.
 Cash was pranked by someone in the Rays' clubhouse (presumably) when the nicknames to be used were announced on social media and Cash's was "Rocco's Seat Warmer," a reference to longtime Tampa Bay player and current Minnesota Twins manager Rocco Baldelli and implying that Cash was merely holding his job until Baldelli became available to take it.
 Cash seemed to take the prank in stride, but will not be wearing the nickname.

 Fun fact: Cash is the only big-league manager to play in both the Little League World Series (Florida Northside Little League, 1989) and the College World Series (Florida State Seminoles, 1998-99).